Value of advice: when it comes to paying down debt and building up savings

 Where are education members on the whole ‘debt vs. savings’ spectrum?

 According to the Educators Financial Kickstart Challenge, 54% of education members have non-mortgage debt they would like to get under control.
 When it comes to savings, 53% are putting money away regularly, while the remaining 47% are finding it more challenging to do so.

 So, how do you bridge the financial divide between paying down debt and building up savings?

-“Well, that’s a question that doesn’t come with a one-size-fits-all kind of answer,” says Educators Senior Financial Advisor Shannon Lamont.
+“Well, that’s a question that doesn’t come with a one-size-fits-all kind of answer,” says Educators Certified Financial Planner professional Shannon Lamont.
 “Coming up with a solution depends on a variety of factors, such as how much income is currently coming in, whether you’re single, married, or have kids—and how close you are to retirement.
 Plus, as an education member, there are additional considerations that also need to be factored in.
 Yet no matter where you are in life, what your cash flow is like, or how dire your debt situation seems to be, there is always a path forward to greener financial pastures.
 All it takes is being pointed in the right direction.”

 This reminds Shannon of a married couple who were in need of some debt and savings guidance.

 “Jeff and Denise were referred to me by a district leader,” recalls Shannon.
 “They had a growing family and, like all parents, wanted to provide the best possible life for their kids.
 However, they wanted to do this without jeopardizing their retirement down the line.
 With increased expenses due to new additions to the family and a new home, debt payments were eating away at their savings and money was tight.
 The stress was building.”